Eumachia

-Eumachia (1st century AD) was a Roman business entrepreneur and priestess.
+Eumachia (fl.
+1st century AD) was a Roman business entrepreneur and priestess.
 She served as the public priestess of Venus Pompeiana in Pompeii as well as the matron of the Fullers guild.
 She is known primarily from inscriptions on a large public building which she financed and dedicated to Pietas and Concordia Augusta.

 Name and family

 Eumachia was the daughter of Lucius Eumachius, who amassed a large fortune as a manufacturer of bricks, tiles and amphorae.
 She married Marcus Numistrius Fronto, who may have held the important office of duovir.
 The Numistrii were one of Pompeii's oldest and most powerful families.
 All that is certain is that Eumachia was able to use her wealth and social standing to obtain the position of public priestess of the goddess Venus Pompeiana (the city's patron goddess), and she became a successful patronus of the economically significant guild of fullers, the guild which consisted of tanners, dyers and clothing-makers.